Craig Mawson

-Craig Mawson (born 16 May 1979 in Keighley, West Yorkshire) is an English former professional footballer who works as a goalkeeping coach for Manchester United.
+Craig Mawson (born 16 May 1979) is an English former professional footballer who works as a goalkeeping coach for Manchester United.

 Career

 Burnley

-Mawson started his career at Burnley, where he is now goalkeeper coach to the Under 18's side at the club, in a Full-time position.
+Mawson started his career at Burnley in a full-time position.
 In December 2015, he was awarded the FA Goalkeeping Coach of the Year 2015 award.

 Lincoln City

 In September 2000, Lincoln City's manager Phil Stant signed Mawson on-loan as cover for his first-choice keeper Alan Marriott.
 Whilst the loan was extended to a second month, Mawson would remain an unused substitute in each of Lincoln's nine league games during this period before returning to Burnley.

 Other clubs

 Mawson has also played for Morecambe and Oldham Athletic.
 Whilst at Christie Park he was voted Player of the Year by the supporters for the 2002-03 season, when he notably saved two penalties in the semi-final of the Conference playoffs.
 However the team failed to progress to the final.

 Following the liquidation of Halifax Town, Mawson signed a deal with Conference North team Droylsden.